 For individuals and families, this means the arrival of a huge wave of chronically ill Americans.
 How many of these people will require short-term disability (if they can receive approval)?
 Will they ever be able to return to the same level of employment?
 How many will become permanently disabled?
 Will children have to live with a chronic condition their entire lives?

 As the numbers grow, researchers and doctors are looking to answer these questions.
 Meanwhile, Long COVID is already impacting families across the country.
-This impacts leaves many unable to make their monthly bills, maintain housing, and provide food for their families.
+This impact leaves many unable to make their monthly bills, maintain housing, and provide food for their families.
 While the federal government has declared Long COVID a possible disability, many patients are experiencing roadblocks in receiving aid.
 Many patients were unable to obtain initial COVID tests during the early days of the pandemic.
 This lack of a positive COVID test makes it hard to prove disability, despite a Long COVID diagnosis.
 This loophole leaves many without any support or answers and no way to provide for their family.
 Long COVID patients – like many with chronic conditions – hear that they are not sick enough for disability, despite being too sick to work.

 For individuals and families, the loss of the ability to work can lead to lost income, home foreclosure, bankruptcy, and the loss of health insurance that so many need at this crucial time.